YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When would surgery give a poor result?

-Some patients need medical treatment, observation, or a second diagnosis before surgery.
+Some cases need medical treatment, observation, or a second diagnosis before surgery.
 If the first consultation feels rushed or the clinic does not examine the donor area, diffuse thinning, postpartum timeline, and medical history, a second opinion before a hair transplant can protect the donor area and avoid a premature decision.

 How should the donor area be judged in women after pregnancy?